JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/Microcontroller.md

 4. There are 54 digital input/output pins (of which 15 are PWM outputs) and 16 analog inputs.
 This meets the needs for at least 18 digital (15 for sensors and 3 for USB Host) and 16 analog input pins.
 There are also 4 UART pins and 21 digital (2 for battery monitoring discretely) may be assigned special purposes later on in design.
 1 analog pin may also be used for taking a continuous measurement for the battery monitoring.
 5. The Arduino Mega has 256 KB of Flash, 8 KB of SRAM, and 4 KB of EEPROM.
 The SRAM and Flash memory are satisfactory for the subsystem’s needs.
 6. The Arduino Mega 2560 was released in 2010 and has been in production ever since [1].
 The Mega is used in more demanding projects, such as this one, and has received good reception [2] [3] [4].
 No announcements of replacements or discontinuations have been made regarding the Mega 2560.
 Arduino was established in 2005 and have had much support throughout the years becoming a popular and respected manufacturing and electronics design company [5] [6] [7].
-7. The Arduino Mega supports C and Python with a generous amount of libraries and code support.
+7. The Arduino Mega supports C [8] and Python [9] with a generous amount of libraries and code support [10].

 Arduino has been used for many, many projects in history and has a good track record.
 The Arduino Mega and USB Host Shield have conjointly shown to fulfill the needs of this subsystem.